sarpisik/strapi-customize-image-formats/README.md

-# Strapi application
+# Strapi Customize Image Formats

-A quick description of your strapi application
+This branch is as an entry point to tutorial.